Convert Excel to PDF Files Easily with 'Convert XLS' from Softinterface

 /E"^^^^PDFOptimization^PDFFromPage^PDFToPage^PDFIgnorePrintAreas^PDFIncludeDocProperties}"

-This is a carrot “^” separated string.
+This is a caret “^” separated string.
 The first few items in this string are omitted above for clarity, as they are not useful in the case of converting to PDF.
 Omitting the /E switch from the command line will set the PDF Optimization off (not minimized file size), from and to pages will be from the beginning and to the end of the document, Print Areas will be ignored and Document Properties will not be included.

 To convert a whole workbook, yet specify to optimize the PDF for web use (minimize file size), only convert pages 2-5, ignore print areas and include document properties the syntax would be: